622: Angels Revenge

 Charlie was close.
 I could smell his perfume.

 During the Vietnam War, American military forces used “Charlie” to refer to the North Vietnamese communist forces or collaborators.
 It came from the initials VC, for Viet Cong, which in the NATO phonetic alphabet translates to “Victor Charlie.”
 Given the guerrilla warfare nature of the Vietnam War, the Viet Cong were rarely in plain sight, so a familiar scene in Vietnam films has American soldiers detecting the presence of the hidden enemy.
+"Charlie" is also the name of an actual perfume, a line of men’s and women’s fragrance made by Revlon and introduced in 1973.
+(Thanks to Mark Demos for the perfume reference.)

 They’re attacking a Klingon language camp! –Good.